 For company-owned tanks, Heller’s Gas will keep your tank and propane system in working order.
 Your job is simply to keep your tank free from obstructions.
 That means trimming away grass and brush that grows up and around your tank and clearing any snow or ice that accumulates.

 For both company-owned and customer-owned tanks, we ask that you maintain an unobstructed path from a vehicle access point to your tank for deliveries.

 How do I become a Heller’s Gas customer?

 Whether you’re interested in making the switch to Heller’s Gas or planning to use propane for the first time, signing up is easy!
-Simply click the Become a Customer button at the top of the page or call 1-800-422-0560 to speak with a member of our friendly and courteous customer service staff.
+Simply click the Become a Customer button at the top of the page or call 1-800-422-0560 to speak with a member of our friendly and courteous customer care team.

-NO – We do not charge a tank rental fee for using our company-owned tanks as long as minimum usage requirements are achieved.
+No. We do not charge a tank rental fee for using our company-owned tanks as long as minimum usage requirements are achieved.

 100 gallon tank